ThatGuyChandan/to-do-app2/README.md

    PORT=3000

    ```
-4.Run the application:
+4. Run the application:
  ```sh
    npm start
  ```
-5.Access the application:
+5. Access the application:
 - Open http://localhost:3000 in your browser.